-While bereavement can be totally devastating and the strong emotions that may come with grief can seem overwhelming, grief is a normal human response to the loss of a loved one.
-Talking and spending time with family and friends who care for us can help us manage our feelings of sadness and grief.
+Bereavement can be totally devastating and the strong emotions may come with grief.
+It can seem overwhelming.
+Grief is a normal human response to the loss of a loved one.
+Talking and spending time with family and friends who care for us, can help us manage our feelings of sadness and grief.
 We can all help each other too, perhaps by listening to a friend or work colleague who has been bereaved.
 Perhaps by offering practical help.

-Sue Ryder has suggestions here how we can support someone who has been bereaved.
+Sue Ryder has suggestions how we can support someone who has been bereaved.

-TLC through Chawn Hill Church provides support, comfort and hope to those facing bereavement.
-Click here to visit Chawn Hill Church’s website.
+Bereavement Group (TLC) through Chawn Hill Church provides support, comfort and hope to those facing bereavement.

 Dementia and learning disabilities

 If you have a learning disability or care for someone with a learning disability there are resources that can help to support understanding of bereavement and care for wellbeing.

 For more specialist support speak to your community nurse or ask your GP if a referral to Community Learning Disability Specialist Health Services at The Ridge Hill Centre would be beneficial.